Innobel/alx-low_level_programming/README.md

-Read me file for more of how to use malloc function and free function
+Read me file for structure and typedef project